Visitor Centre at Anderton Boat Lift

 How do you connect a river that's 50 feet below a canal that's up a steep embankment?
-Come to that - why would you wan to connect them?
-Find out on your visit to our visitor centre at Anderton Boat Lift.
+Come to that - why would you want to connect them?
+Find out on your visit to our visitor centre.

 Like all great things, the concept is simple: two huge water tanks (caissons), each with watertight sealable doors, carry boats up and down.
 The original counter-balanced system was replaced in 1908 by electric operation, but the lift now works hydraulically again.